2007 NASCAR Craftsman Truck Series

 Ron Hornaday Jr., the 2007 Craftsman Truck Series champion.

 Mike Skinner finished second behind Hornaday.

 Johnny Benson finished third in the championship.

 Toyota won their second consecutive manufacturers' championship with 13 wins.

-The 2007 NASCAR Craftsman Truck Series season was the thirteenth season of the third highest stock car racing series in North America.
-Sanctioned by NASCAR, the season began on February 16, 2007, at Daytona International Speedway with the Chevy Silverado HD 250, and ended on November 16, 2007, with the Ford 200 at Homestead-Miami Speedway.
+The 2007 NASCAR Craftsman Truck Series season was the 13th season of the NASCAR Craftsman Truck Series, a pickup truck racing series sanctioned by NASCAR in the United States. the season began on February 16, 2007, at Daytona International Speedway with the Chevy Silverado HD 250, and ended on November 16, 2007, with the Ford 200 at Homestead–Miami Speedway.
 Ron Hornaday Jr. of Kevin Harvick, Inc. was crowned champion, tying Jack Sprague for most Truck Series championships at three.